michaeldmcqueen/resources.gmt.com-website/_staffing_resources/summer-staff/program-leader.md

 * Attend summer staff training in Colorado (beginning late May)
 * Possess a current and valid US driver’s license
 * Work closely and effectively with the Red Shirt staff by supporting and encouraging them to ensure an excellent camp experience for each participant
-* Invest in youth leaders and youth.&nbsp;
+* Invest in youth leaders and youth
 * Build positive relationships with the local coordinator and the lodging facility, thanking them for partnering with us to serve the community
 * Ability to live and work well in community and team dynamic
 * Possess a strong and dependable work ethic, including being on time and responsible for all duties